johndovern/ani-man/README.md

 ## Disclaimer
 This project is considered complete.
 The scope of features I set out to implement has been achieved.
 If you have a feature suggestion I will gladly hear and consider it.
 I may add new features but at present I can't think of anything I would add to this project.
 If anything I would like to strip it down more and make it more portable.

-I have done a limited amount of testing relative to the possible directory names an structures that ani-man may encounter.
-If you run into an error, my guess is that it has to do with sed, then please open an issue with as much relevant information as needed.
+I have done a limited amount of testing relative to the possible directory names and structures that ani-man may encounter.
+If you run into an error (my guess is that it has to do with sed) then please open an issue with as much relevant information as needed.
 I will do my best to come up with a solution or review any proposed solutions.